 HubSpot SEO Recommendations Tab

 The second tab on this page is called 'Recommendations.'

-This is where you can find and fix SEO issues to get more search traffic.
+This is where you can find and fix some more technical SEO issues to get more search traffic.

 Here you can add URLs, and HubSpot will scan your URL and any linked pages for SEO recommendations.